umarAmeerally/Paws-Co.-Management/README.md

 # Getting started
 Clone the repo
 Make sure to choose the **Master** branch as it contains updated codes.
-Restore dependencies (Packages) and build
+Restore dependencies (Packages) and buid.
 Run the project file.

 # Storage mode